-The getSecurityContext method is deprecated because it is no longer applicable to the security model of JDK1.2; it was used internally in JDK1.1 to implement class loader-based security checks.
+The getSecurityContext method is deprecated because it is no longer applicable to the 1.2 security model; it was used internally in JDK1.1 to implement class loader-based security checks.
 If the indicated class loader was created by the RMI runtime to service an invocation of one of the RMIClassLoader.loadClass methods, the the first URL in the class loader's codebase path is returned; otherwise, null is returned.